-GUIDELINES OVERVIEW Find full guidelines at www.texasdeca.org/entrepreneurshipchallenge
+GUIDELINES OVERVIEW Find full guidelines at www.texasdeca.org/entchallenge

-Students will have three weeks to research, generate an idea, prepare their pitch, and submit their recorded video for the judge to review.
+During round 1, students had three weeks to research, generate an idea, prepare their pitch, and submit their recorded video for the judge to review.
 Students will be allowed to upload a one-page Executive Summary along with a 5-minute maximum video.
-Sample Executive Summaries can be found on the EC website.

 The Entrepreneurship Challenge is open to high school students of any Texas DECA chapter.
-To be eligible for a Top Ten recognition, students must be a registered member in the membership system by 11:59 PM CT on Sunday, November 1st, 2020.
-Participants are eligible to compete, receive recognition, and earn scholarship awards for more than one Challenge if they meet the membership requirements and deadline.
+If a student earns a top place, they must be a registered member in the membership system by November 15, 2021 and paid by the end of the academic year to receive their award.
+Participants are eligible to compete, receive recognition, and earn scholarship awards for more than one Entrepreneurship Challenge if they meet the membership requirements and deadline.

 Round Two of the Entrepreneurship Challenge will task students/teams with expanding on their initial pitch, culminating in making a specific financial ask from the venture capitalist (judge).
-Students will be allowed to submit a one-page Executive Summary along with a 5-minute maximum video.
+Students will be allowed to submit a one-page Executive Summary along with a 7-minute maximum video.
 Students should consider the following areas when preparing their funding request: